HiPERCAM/hipercam/docs/reduction.rst

 approach is to take images of the twilight sky just after sunset or before sunrise.
-Best of all if the sky is free of many stars, but in any case one should always offset the (multiple) sky field frames taken so that the starts can be medianed out of the flat field.
+Best of all if the sky is free of many stars, but in any case one should always offset the (multiple) sky field frames taken so that stars can be medianed out of the flat field.
 Normally we move in a spiral pattern to accomplish this.

 At the GTC, |hiper|'s driving routine, ``hdriver`` can drive the